-To minimise fuel consumption for our vehicles, we commissioned an in-depth vehicle fleet audit to investigate what vehicles are used for, where they drive, and options for switching to alternate, more fuel efficient vehicles.
+To minimise fuel consumption for our vehicles, we commissioned an in-depth vehicle fleet audit.
+The audit looked into what vehicles are used for, where they drive, and options for switching to more fuel efficient vehicles.

 As a result of this audit, we removed vehicles from the fleet and approved a Sustainable Fleet Vehicle Policy for Council.
 This policy requires the selection of low emission and electric vehicles which has resulted in Council in lowering its per vehicle emissions.

 Council now has a number of hybrid cars in its fleet and acquired its first fully electric car in 2015.
 Council has since installed two Electric Vehicle Charging Stations, one for Council cars and one public cars.
 More charging stations will be installed in the coming years.

 The staff Travel Plan aims to reduce car use and encourage staff to use public transport and to bike to work.
 There are staff subsidies for purchasing bicycles, and using public transport, and free bus tickets for staff to get to meetings in Wellington.
 Council also supplies push bikes and an electric bike for site visits.